heydamali/blockchain-developer-bootcamp-final-project/README.md

 Possible returns = ((1.1 / 100) * 40000) + 1000 = 1440USD

-# A dollar cost average investing platform for ETHEREUM
+# A Dollar-cost Averaging Investment Platform for ETHEREUM
 A dollar cost average investing platform for ETH that allows a user to set specific amount of cash they want to spend on buying ETH on a consistent basis say monthly, daily, biweekly, hourly etc.

 ### Key Components